California Transparency in Supply Chains Act of 2010

 - Conflict Mineral Templates

-- Xerox has an Ethics and Compliance Program that is an integral part of the daily business operations and practices.
+- Xerox also has an Ethics and Compliance Program that is an integral part of its daily business operations and practices.
 To facilitate this commitment to integrity Xerox has:

-- A global, written code of business conduct available in 17 languages
+- A global, written Code of Business Conduct available in 19 languages

 - A supplemental code of conduct for finance employees